rebcabin/masr/specs.md

-Visual Studio Code can maintain Table of Contents and section numbers through an extension called MarkdownForAll.
+Visual Studio Code can maintain Table of Contents and section numbers via an extension called MarkdownForAll.
 Install it.
 To rebuild the Table of Contents and section numbers in `specs.md`:

 1. Run `md4code.awk` as shown above.

-2. Open `specs.md` in Visual Studio Code.
+2. Open or revert `specs.md` in Visual Studio
+   Code.

 3. Cmd-Shift-P, "Add or Update Section Numbers."